 Sec.
 4.4.
 Quarterly Revenue Contribution Report.

-At the time each quarterly payment is due, the Tribe shall submit to the State Gaming Agency a report, prepared and certified by an authorized representative of the Gaming Operation, which sets forth the following information:
+At the time each quarterly payment is due, the Tribe shall submit to the State a report, prepared and certified by an authorized representative of the Gaming Operation or the Tribe, which sets forth the following information: